Ronaldzzzzz/ROM-NextGeneration-Fishing/README.md

 # ROM_NextGeneration_Fishing

-This is a auto fishing robot for Ragnarok Online Mobile : New Generation.
+This is an auto fishing robot for Ragnarok Online Mobile : New Generation.
-It is only support Windows now, but technically, it shuold support all the OS.
+It is only support Windows(Emulator) now, but technically, it shuold support all the OS.

 ## Installation